virjilakrum/zk-lokomotive/README.md

 ## Technical Implementation of [Solana-Solana] File Transfer:
-The architecture comprises two main components: the Solana-Solana file transfer system using WebRTC and the Solana-EVM file transfer system with the bridge architecture.

-    Utilizes WebRTC for secure file transfer between users on the Solana network.
-    Encryption and decryption of files using RSA and AES keys.
-    Direct exchange of encrypted files between clients.

 1. **WebRTC Configuration:** Utilize the RTCPeerConnection API to configure the WebRTC connection.
 Include STUN/TURN servers in the configuration for NAT traversal.

 2. **Encryption and Decryption:** Use RSA keys for encryption and decryption of AES keys.
 Implement the exchange of AES keys between clients securely.

-3. **IPFS Integration:** Retrieve files from IPFS based on the ZK proofs presented by the recipients.
+3. **Arweave Integration:** Retrieve files from Arweave based on the ZK proofs presented by the recipients.

 ## Technical Implementation of [Solana-EVM] File Transfer: